erhsparks/app_academy_prepwork/cloud9/README.md

 How can we deal with this?
 There are two options.

-1. Have both users use the Horizontal Split layout, to maximize the visible area of the terminal on both screens.
+1. Have both users use the Horizontal Split layout to maximize the visible area of the terminal on both screens.
 2. Have each user run commands in their own terminal window.
-This is not ideal, since we want both partners to be looking at the same thing; however, it does help to avoid the shared terminal's wonky behavior.
+This is not ideal; however, it does help to avoid the wonky behavior described above.